FAQ’S ABOUT USING STONE IN YOUR HOME

 A.Absolutely!
 The possibilities are endless.
 You can incorporate stone

-with ceramic, porcelain, glass, and terracotta…anything you can
+with ceramic, porcelain, glass, and terracotta

 think of, even mixing different types of stones together.